High Probability Guarantees for Random Reshuffling

-We conclude this section by offering two remarks.
+\end{proof} Here is a remark on this last-iterate guarantee.
 Suppose that the stopping criterion is triggered at iteration $t$.
-Our $\RRsc$ returns $x_t$ rather than $x_{t+1}$ after running the $(t+1)$-th iteration.
+Our $\RRsc$ returns $x_t$ rather than $x_{t+1}$ after running the $(t+1)$-th epoch.
 Indeed, we can also return $x_{t+1}$.
 By the Lipschitz continuity of the gradient function, we have

-Thus, one could also return $x_{t+1}$ as $x_\tau$ without sacrificing the last iterate guarantee.
+Thus, one could also return $x_{t+1}$ as $x_\tau$ without sacrificing the last-iterate guarantee.

-Our stopping criterion also effectively manages false negatives.
-Specifically, we avoid situations where the underlying criterion $\|\nabla f(x_t)\| \leq \Theta(\varepsilon)$ is already met, but the stopping criterion is triggered much later.
-To see this, we can follow almost the same arguments of \Cref{lemma:bound grad by gt} to show that